Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 The medication selection process involves physician evaluation of your medical history, weight loss goals, and any previous GLP-1 experience.
 Doctors can adjust formulations based on your response and side effect profile, providing personalized treatment not always available through traditional prescribing.

 Telehealth consultations occur through secure video calls, phone conversations, or detailed online questionnaires reviewed by licensed physicians.
-The initial assessment typically takes 15-30 minutes and covers comprehensive medical screening, including contraindications and drug interactions.
+The initial assessment typically takes 15-30 minutes and covers thorough medical screening, including contraindications and drug interactions.

 Ongoing support varies by platform but generally includes monthly check-ins, side effect monitoring, and dose adjustments as needed.
 Many services provide 24/7 customer support and direct physician access through secure messaging systems.